pankuzu-log/README.md/README.md

 ### 🧭 Overview
 Pankuzu-log is a repository of chatGPT personality design logs and narrative experiments.
 Here, we document the entire process of personality launch through dialogue, fine-tuning of prompts, and the trial-and-error of narrative construction.
+We are currently working on the GTP, including our own UI.

 ### 🎯 Purpose
 - Personalized Prompt Design Archive